POST-OPERATIVE GENERAL INFORMATION

 Dr. Ramirez has decided that you do not need to wear it.

-• You will be given further instructions on any plans for physical therapy on your first post-operative visit.
+You may keep it or dispose of it, but do not wear it at this time. - You will be given further instructions on any plans for physical therapy on your first post-operative visit.
 Until then, you should perform only the exercises taught to you in the hospital.
 These will vary depending on the type and extent of surgery and are decided by Dr. Ramirez after each case.
 Each patient is different; therefore the amount of therapy is tailored to you on the first day after surgery.

-• DO bend and straighten your elbow, wrist and hand a few times daily starting on the first post-operative day (unless you receive explicit instructions against this).
+- DO bend and straighten your elbow, wrist and hand a few times daily starting on the first post-operative day (unless you receive explicit instructions against this).
 This will keep you from getting a stiff elbow.
 The little red ball on your sling may be used for exercising your fingers.

-• If you are having pain despite taking the pain medication, you may try over the counter Extra-Strength Tylenol in addition to your narcotic pain medicine.
+- If you are having pain despite taking the pain medication, you may try over the counter Extra-Strength Tylenol in addition to your narcotic pain medicine.
 This can act as an adjuvant medication.
 Please do not take any NSAIDs (Advil, Aleve, Motrin) unless instructed, as this can delay healing.

-• Please remember that every patient is different.
+- Please remember that every patient is different.
 These are the guidelines that cover the majority of cases, but Dr. Ramirez will tell you any additional specific instructions that he deems appropriate after your operation.
 Please call with any questions.